Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-CNN.md

 Traditionally, one might try to handcraft an algorithm to distinguish images, but this is no longer practical.
 Instead, a data-driven approach is adopted: given a well-labeled dataset, the model learns to map images to their corresponding labels through training, and can then predict the class of new, unseen images.

 ### k-Nearest Neighbor (k-NN)
 Different classification methods offer distinct tradeoffs.
-For instance, the k-NN classifier requires no training time—it simply stores the labeled training data.
+For instance, the k-NN classifier requires no training time — it simply stores the labeled training data.
 However, this results in high prediction cost, as it must compare each test image against all training examples.

 ### Linear Classifier & SVM Loss
 In contrast, methods like **Linear Classifiers**, **Neural Networks**, and especially **Deep Neural Networks**, demand significant computation during training but offer efficient prediction once trained.

 Linear classifiers consist of two main components:

-* A score function, which maps input data to class scores.
+* **A score function**, which maps input data to class scores.
 For linear classification, this is typically $f(x_i, W, b) = wx_i + b$, where $W$ is the weight matrix and $b$ is the bias vector.
-* A loss function, which quantifies the disagreement between predicted scores and the ground truth labels.
+* **A loss function**, which quantifies the disagreement between predicted scores and the ground truth labels.

 Here, each weight vector $w_j$ can be viewed as a learned template for a specific class.
 This leads to a helpful interpretation: linear classification as template matching.